juanovt10/tracktales-blog/README.md

 Explore Track Tales, a thoughtfully designed platform for seamless storytelling.
 Create posts with titles, rich content, and holiday tags.
 Personalize your profile, adding a unique touch, while geographical tags provide a global context.
 Interact seamlessly with likes and comments, fostering a sense of community.
 Join us in the beautifully crafted space of Track Tales and effortlessly share your stories.

-The TrackTales community is live, to access it [click here.][ADD LINK]
+The TrackTales community is live, to access it [click here.](https://track-tales-community-d01b2f85b4e9.herokuapp.com/)
 ## Table of contents

 + [UX](#ux)